WHAT'S ON IN PARIS

 before with the popular Bals des Pompiers on July 13 and again on July

-for the night and cute firemen become flirtatious barmen!
-Bastille Day itself
+dance-halls for the night and cute firemen become flirtatious barmen!

-is quiet - if you're interested in all things military, go and watch the parade
+On Bastille Day itself, if you're interested in all things military, go and watch the

 All that Jazz!